harshadt727/F1-Race-Predictor/README.md

 Files : `API_races`, `qualifying`, `weather`

-For my data mining I used two sources: the [Ergast F1](https://ergast.com/mrd/) data repository and the official [Formula 1 website](https://www.formula1.com/), which contain information about all the championships and races from 1950 to 2019.
+For my data mining I used the official [Formula 1 website](https://www.formula1.com/), which contain information about all the championships and races from
+1950 to 2019.
 Eventually I combined all the data about races, results, drivers and constructors standing positions, qualifications and weather into a single dataframe.